hedii/colissimo-api/README.md

 }
 ````

-### Run tests
+### Testing

+Update the id in `phpunit.xml` file and run:

 ````bash
 composer test
 ````

-You may need to update the id in */tests/ColissimoApiTest.php* because the id is only valid for 90 days.
+## License

+colissimo-api is released under the MIT Licence.
+See the bundled [LICENSE](https://github.com/hedii/colissimo-api/blob/master/LICENSE.md) file for details.